 A County Court Claim takes place when an individual or business applies to a County Court to demand payment of an unpaid debt from a company or person.
 Any person or business can apply to a County Court to demand payment of an unpaid debt in accordance with Part 7 of the Ministry of Justice’s Civil Procedure Rules.

-Proceedings commence when the court issues a claim form, which must be completed by the claimant, along with the Particulars of Claim (POC).
-The POC, which can be included on the claim form or attached separately, outlines exactly what the claim is about.
+Proceedings commence when the court issues a claim form, which the claimant must complete with a Particulars of Claim (POC).
+The POC (which can be included on the claim form or attached separately) outlines exactly what the claim is about.

-Upon receipt of payment, the claim form, and POC; the court will process the action, and issue a County Court Notice to be served on the defendant who has 14 days to acknowledge receipt.
+- Issue a County Court Notice to be served on the defendant who has 14 days to acknowledge receipt

 A defendant who fails to respond in time is deemed to have accepted the debt.
 This could lead the claimant to file a Request for Judgment form for the court to order a judgment in default.
 However, judgments in default can be set aside because the court has only heard from 1 party.

-When a claim has been defended, before scheduling hearing dates, the court will write to both parties and suggest they try settling the dispute though mediation.
-Both parties will be advised to attend a mediation centre where they can share the cost of hiring a mediator at rate of around £1,500-day.
+Before scheduling hearing dates, the court will write to both parties and suggest they try settling the dispute though mediation.
+Parties will be advised to attend a mediation centre where they can share the cost of hiring a mediator at rate of around £1,500-day.

-If you're bringing a claim and get past the mediation stage, before going to trial, the court will require both parties to fill out a Directions Questionnaire.
+If you get past the mediation stage, the court will require both parties to fill out a Directions Questionnaire.
 This will help the court manage the case, and decide whether the claim should be allocated to the small, fast, or multi track (see below).